ardalis/ardalis-com-gatsby/src/pages/blog/moving-a-certificate-between-web-servers.md

 title: Moving a Certificate Between Web Servers
 path: blog-post
 date: 2010-06-18T14:54:00.000Z
-description: I’m in the process of moving [Lake Quincy Media’s web site](http://lakequincy.com/) from one server to another, and since it uses SSL to secure users’ data, I had to move the certificate to the new server as part of the server move.
+description: I'm in the process of moving [Lake Quincy Media's web site](http://lakequincy.com/) from one server to another, and since it uses SSL to secure users' data, I had to move the certificate to the new server as part of the server move.
 featuredpost: false
 featuredimage: /img/default-post-image.jpg
 tags:
   - web server
+  - iis
+  - https
 category:
-  - Uncategorized
+  - Software Development
 comments: true
 share: true
 ---
-I’m in the process of moving [Lake Quincy Media’s web site](http://lakequincy.com/) from one server to another, and since it uses SSL to secure users’ data, I had to move the certificate to the new server as part of the server move.
+I'm in the process of moving [Lake Quincy Media's web site](https://lakequincy.com/) from one server to another, and since it uses SSL to secure users' data, I had to move the certificate to the new server as part of the server move.
 Fortunately, this process is quite painless.
 First, you need to export the certificate to a .pfx file and give it a password, using these steps:

 1. Start, Run, MMC (I did it as administrator)